DocsApps & Sync › Desktop OAuth sign-in

 2. Your default browser opens automatically

-3. The Slima sign-in page appears — pick Google / GitHub one-click or email + password
+3. The Slima sign-in page appears — sign in with Google one-click

-4. After sign-in, the browser shows "Signed in, you can close this page"
+4. After sign-in, the browser shows a success message ("Login Successful!
+You can close this tab and return to Slima.")

 5. The desktop app picks up the token and shows the main UI